 Doidge, M. and Saini, R. (2020) The Short Guide to Sociology.
 Bristol: Policy Press

 Saini, R. and Begum, N. (2020) Demarcation and Definition: Explicating the Meaning and Scope of 'Decolonisation' in the Social and Political Sciences.
 Political Quarterly: Reports and Surveys.
 19(1) doi.org/10.1111/1467-923X.12797

 Begum.
 N. and Saini, R. (2019) Decolonising the Curriculum.
 Political Studies Review.
 Professional Section: Teaching.
 17(2), 196-201

-Meghji, A. and Saini, R. (2017) Rationalising racial inequality: Ideology, hegemony and post-racialism among the Black and South Asian middle-classes.
+Meghji, A. and Saini, R. (2018) Rationalising racial inequality: Ideology, hegemony and post-racialism among the Black and South Asian middle-classes.
 Sociology.
 52(4), 671-687

 Harrison, E. Saini, R. and Zwiener, N. (2016) ‘Perceived quality of society’ In (eds.)
 Harrison, E., Quick, A., and Abdallah, S. Looking through the Wellbeing Kaleidoscope.
 London: New Economics Foundation.

-Co-Investigator on Higher Education Innovation Fund (HEIF) funded project ‘Exploring Digital Media Access, Use and Skills by British South Asians in England’ April-July 2020
+Co-I on HEIF funded mixed-methods research project ‘Exploring Digital Media Access, Use and Skills by British South Asians in England’ April-July 2020